 The Tribal Affairs component of the Office of Intergovernmental and External Affairs was established in 2000 to serve as the official first point of contact for Tribes, Tribal Governments, and Tribal Organizations wishing to access the Department of Health and Human Services (HHS).
 Organizationally, the Tribal Affairs component is situated within the Office of the Secretary, Office of Intergovernmental and External Affairs (IEA) and is the Departments’ lead office for Tribal Consultation in accordance with Executive Order 13175- Consultation and Coordination with Indian Tribal Governments.
 Other duties and responsibilities of the Office of Tribal Affairs include:

-- Coordination and management of IGA's tribal and native policy issues and serves as the Department's expert and informational resource to the Secretary
+- Coordination and management of IEA's tribal policy issues and serves as the Department's expert and informational resource to the Secretary

-- Collaboration and outreach to Tribes and national Native organizations
+- Collaboration and outreach to Tribes and national tribal organizations

 - Coordination of HHS participation in national Tribal meetings and Tribal site visits for HHS executive leadership

-- Coordination of the Secretary's policy development for Tribes and national Native organizations
+- Coordination of the Secretary's policy development for Tribes and national Tribal organizations